CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-0.35-Molinillo.markdown

 pod 'AFOAuth2Client'
 ```

-On prior versions of CocoaPods, attempting to `pod install` would yield an error saying `Unable to satisfy the following requirements`.
+On prior versions of CocoaPods, attempting to `pod install` would yield an error saying `Unable to satisfy the following requirements` since the latest versions of all three pods have incompatible dependencies on different versions of AFNetworking.
+With the old resolver, we would naïvely try to activate the latest spec version for the first dependency and continue from there, which would lead to a conflict, since there was no way to get to an older version of `AFNetworking` (or any of the pods that depended upon it).
 No more.
 With the transition to [`Molinillo`](https://github.com/CocoaPods/Molinillo), a generic dependency resolution gem I've been writing at Stripe, Podfiles like this will have such conflicts automatically resolved.
+The resolver is now able to backtrack when conflicts arise, thus allowing it to simultaneously satisfy all dependency constraints, or definitely state that the Podfile is unresolvable.
 The development of a [language-agnostic resolver integration suite](https://github.com/CocoaPods/Resolver-Integration-Specs) made this possible, and will hopefully ensure that other dependency managers can provide a consistent resolution process.

 ### Improved Locking